arcann-chem/arcann_training/docs/usage/start.md

 ## Iterations, Steps and Phases of the Iterative Procedure ##

-At this stage, `arcann_training` is available on your machine, and you have made the necessary changes to adapt it (see [HPC Configuration](../../getting-started/hpc_conf)).
-You can now start the procedure.
+At this stage, ArcaNN is installed in your machine, and you have made the necessary changes to adapt it (see [HPC Configuration](../../getting-started/hpc_conf)).
+As in the [GitHub Repository](https://github.com/arcann-chem/arcann_training/), you can now find in the location where you installed ArcaNN, an `arcann_traininig/` folder containing several files, as well as the `arcann_training/` scripts, a `tools/` directory and a `examples/` directory.

-Create an empty directory anywhere you like that will be your iterative training working directory.
+To start the procedure, create an empty directory anywhere you like that will be your iterative training working directory.
 We will refer to this directory by the variable name `$WORK_DIR`.

 We will describe the **prerequisites**, and then the **initialization**, **training**, **exploration**, **labeling** steps and, the optional **test**.